 Rome is a wonderful place for fans of desserts and cakes.
 You really must enjoy at least one Gelato, while you are in the city.

 Top of the list of places to enjoy this traditional sweet treat, are the Gelaleria Del Teatro in Via Dei Coronari, Giolitti, via degli Uffici Del Vicario, 40, and Come il Latte in Via Silvio Spaventa.

 The people of Rome love cakes, and there are many delicious local specialties for you to try.

 Many of the best are available in the traditional surroundings of the Pasticceria Siciliana Svizzera, which is located at10 Piazza Pio XI.
 This local pastry shop has a long history of delighting both locals and tourists alike.
 It offers numerous Romana favorites as well as sweets and pastries from many other parts of Italy.

 Enjoy the Best Coffee in Rome

-There are dozens of wonderful bars and cafes in the city where you can get good coffee throughout the city.
+There are wonderful bars and cafes in the city where you can get good coffee throughout the city.
 You’ll rarely go wrong with stopping into a randomcafe.
 Coffee is so uniquitous in Rome that every bar and cafe bartender has it down to a science.

-As you can see, Rome has a lot to offer the foodie.
-All you need to do now is to plan your trip.
+As you can see, Rome has a lot to offer the food lover.
+All you need to do now is to plan your trip!

 Here are some additional articles about travel in Rome that you might enjoy!